-Credit Carryforward Worksheet Step 1: Determine the tax year to which your credit will apply Check box A or B and follow the instructions for the box you checked.
+Cl as Credit Carryforward Worksheet Step 1: Determine the tax year to which your credit will apply Check box A or B and follow the instructions for the box you checked.
 If you did not check a box, do not complete the question(s) associated with that box.
 A I filed my return on or before the original filing and payment due date of my return.
 Complete Line 1a only if you checked box A, above.
 1a Enter the ending date of the next full tax year.
 This is the year your credit will be applied to unless you elect to apply it to a different year.
-1a/ Example: A calendar-year filer, filing a return on March 1, 2018 (which falls before April 17, 2018, the original filing and payment due date for the 2017 tax year), would enter the next full tax year ending date, 12/31/2018.
-B I filed my return after the original filing and payment due date of my return.
-Complete Lines 1b through 2b only if you checked box B, above. → 1b Enter the date you filed this return.
-1b/ → 2b Enter the ending date of the next full tax year for which a payment made on the date entered on Line 1b would be considered a timely payment.
-This is the year your credit will be applied to unless you elect to apply it to a different year.
-2b/ Examples: A calendar-year filer, filing a return on August 4, 2018 (which falls after April 17, 2018, the original filing and payment due date for the 2017 tax year, but before April 15, 2019, the original filing and payment due date for the 2018 tax year), would enter 12/31/2018 on Line 2b.
-A calendar-year filer, filing a return on April 23, 2019 (which falls after April 15, 2019, the original filing and payment due date for the 2018 tax year, but before April 15, 2020, the original filing and payment due date for the 2019 tax year), would enter 12/31/2019 on Line 2b.
+1a/ Example: A calendar-year filer, filing a return on March 1, 2019 (which falls before April 15, 2019, the original filing and payment due date for the 2018 tax year), would enter the next full tax year ending date, 12/31/2019. В Complete Lines 1b ii 1b Enter the date y 2b Enter the ending on Line 1b would through 2b only if you ou filed this return. g date of the next full t d payment due date of my re u checked box B, above. tax year for which a payment nely payment.
+This is the year t made on the date ent / A calendar-year filer, filing a return on August 4, 2019 (which falls after April 15, 2019, the original filing and payment due date for the 2018 tax year, but before April 15, 2020, the original filing and payment due date for the 2019 tax year), would enter 12/31/2019 on Line 2b.
+A calendar-year filer, filing a return on April 23, 2020 (which falls after April 15, 2020, the original filing and payment due date for the 2019 tax year, but before April 15, 2021, the original filing and payment due date for the 2020 tax year), would enter 12/31/2020 on Line 2b.
 Step 2: Determine the date that your credit will apply against your tax liability Check box A or B and follow the instructions for the box you checked.
 If you did not check a box, do not complete the question(s) associated with that box.
-ENote → Credit carryforwards calculated on this worksheet will not be available until your return is processed by the Department.
+Note Credit carryforwards calculated on this worksheet will not be available until your return is processed by IDOR.
 Your credit carryforward may be reduced by us due to corrections we make to your return, or to satisfy any unpaid tax, penalty, and interest due for this year or any other year.
 If we reduce your credit carryforward, it may result in a late-payment penalty in a subsequent year.
 A I filed my return on or before the extended due date of my return.
-Complete Lines 1a through 3a only if you checked box A, above. → 1a Enter the original due date for this 2017 return.
-1a/ → 2a Enter the total amount of your overpayment from payments made on or before the date entered on Line 1a.
+Complete Lines 1a through 3a only if you checked box A, above.
+1a Enter the original due date for this 2018 return.
+2a Enter the total amount of your overpayment from payments made on or before the date entered on Line 1a.
 A credit in this amount will be applied to your account with the date entered on Line 1a.
-2a 3a Enter the overpayment amount(s) and payment date(s) for any payment(s) you made after the date entered on Line 1a.
 Credit(s) in the amount(s) listed below will be applied to your account and will be considered to be paid on the date you made the payment.
-Overpayment Amount Date of Payment Overpayment Amount Date of Payment Overpayment Amount Date of Payment \$ /// \$ /// \$ /// \$ / / \$ / / \$ B ☐ I filed my return after the extended due date of my return.
-Complete Line 1b only if you checked box B, above.
-1b Enter the date you filed this return.
-The date you enter is the date we will consider your credit to have been paid.
-1b/
+0 verpayment Amount Date of Payment Overpayment Amount Date of Payment Overpayment Amoun t Date of Payment \$ / / \$ / / \$ / / \$ / / \$ / / \$ / / В nly if you checked box ou filed this return.
+Th we will consider your c credit/